CORPORATE GOVERNANCE

 Independent Non-Executive Director (Appointed January 2021)

-Dudu is a Fellow Chartered Accountant of Zimbabwe, FCA(Z) and holds a Bachelor in Accounting Science Honours degree with the University of South Africa (UNISA) as well as a Master’s in Business Leadership from the UNISA Graduate School of Business Leadership.
+Dudu is a Fellow Chartered Accountant of Zimbabwe, FCA(Z) and holds a Bachelor in Accounting Science Honours degree with the University of South Africa (UNISA) as well as a Masters’ in business Leadership from the UNISA Graduate School of Business Leadership.